nicholas-reis/Football-Advisor-Next/README.md

 <!-- ROADMAP -->
 <h2 id="roadmap"> Roadmap</h2>

-1. A "Generate Itinerary" feature that allows users to visualize all the matches they selected for their trip.
-2. A user profile system, so that users can create profiles and save their itineraries.
+1. A user profile system, so that users can create profiles and save their itineraries.
-3. Automate match data gathering (so that our data is always up to date)
+2. Automate match data gathering (so that our data is always up to date)

 <hr>